 Before the holiday season begins, make sure your site is in top shape to benefit from increased user traffic and high advertiser CPMs.

 Keeping users on your site is key to serving more impressions and earning more revenue.
-Make sure your homepage is engaging and your site navigation is clear and easy to use.
+Make sure your homepage is engaging and your site navigation is clear.
 These initial features often determine whether users will stay and engage with your content or become impatient and leave the site.
 You can also use site search to help users find what they need more quickly.

 The holiday season is a great time to attract new users.
 One way to do this is through partnering with other content creators to share each other’s content.
 Another is to expand your presence on social media.
 YouTube, Instagram, and Twitter can be great ways to reach users across different platforms.